The Affluent Homeless: A Sleeping Pod, A Hired Desk And A Handful Of Clothes

 And he says the only clothes he owns are two versions of the same outfit.

-Johnson says he owns so little that he's even been able to get rid of his backpack.
+Johnson says he owns so little that he has even been able to get rid of his backpack.
 "I gave that up two months ago," he says.

 He says that for him, this lifestyle isn't cumbersome or confusing.
 "That's what's great," he says.
 "When you don't own things, you don't have to keep track of them.
 You just show up."

-He's part of a new-ish group of young people.
-He's educated and owns his own business.
-He could be considered well off, but he's also, in a way, homeless.
+He's part of a newish group of young people.
+He is educated and owns his own business.
+He could be considered well off, but he is also, in a way, homeless.
 By choice.

 There are two big reasons for this shift: the price of housing and student loan debt.
 A little more than a third of millennials currently own homes, a rate lower than Generation X and baby boomers when they were the same age.